 For this type of application people tend to use flux leds.
 Those are bright and have a wide opening angle.
 So that is what I did as well.
 The rear light assembly has 3 colours; red, orange and white.
 Led colour should match the lens colour for the best result.
-White leds won't give very good results.
-Using a clear lens would be even better, but unfortunately I don't have one.
+White leds behind coloured lenses won't give very good results.
+Using coloured leds behind a clear lens would work very well, but I don't have one of those.

 Leds are obtained from my primary hardware supplier: Ebay. since they're cheap I ordered 100 of both red and orange.
 That should be plenty.
 I still have some white leds on stock, so there is no need to order those.

 The leds are Luckylight 5mm Piranha Super Flux leds, sold by many different vendors.

 There are some really minimalist motorcycle led light designs out there.
 Some of those you don't even see unless they're switched on.
 (Such as this one or this one.)
 Others have patterns or arrows light up or even animate.
 (Such as this one or this one.)
 I could do that too, this is my chance to make the world's first space invader tail light.
 However, the reason I'm working on this rear light assembly is to make it more visible and safe.
 To me this means having the biggest possible surface area and nothing that distracts from the primary function of showing there's a motorcyclist in front of you.

 How many leds should be in this design?
 The BMW rear light assembly has 50 leds for the tail light, so that will be my starting point.